BLIPNTU/LEO/README.md

 ## Installation

-`blipleo` package is available on PyPI and can be installed using pip
+`blipleo` package is available on the Python official package index PyPI: https://pypi.org/project/blipleo/

+It can be installed on Python 3.6 or later using pip

 ```bash
 pip install blipleo